 Take a tour of MacBook Air

-The MacBook Air has the following features built in:
+The MacBook Air has the following features:

 3.5 mm headphone jack: Plug in stereo headphones or external speakers to listen to your favorite music or movies.